compromit/1.1.1.1/README.md

 [Find out more about 1.1.1.1](https://1.1.1.1)

 ### To Use
+#### Requirements
+* Windows 7 or later.
+* An Intel Pentium 4 processor or later that's SSE2 capable
+* 512 MB of RAM

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

+1. Clone the repo and install npm
 ```bash
 # Clone this repository
 git clone https://github.com/holmseyy/1.1.1.1